cronitorio/cronitor-rum-relay/README.md

 ## Available Settings

-The following settings are available to customize the behavior of the relay server:
+The following environment variables are available to customize the behavior of the relay server:

 - **SECRET_SALT**: The secret salt used to generate the session ID.
 Defaults to a secure random string that changes on server start.
 - **DRY_MODE**: Set to true to enable dry mode, which logs the processed events without recording them in Cronitor.
 Default is `false`.